sprucelabsai/developer.spruce.ai/README.md

 ## Automation

 Lets say there is an entrepreneur named Becca.
-She nerds the f\*\*k out over fashion.
+She loves fashion.
 So, she decided to open a [men's head-to-toe boutique](https://spruce.me).
 She loves it.
 But, do you know what she didn't expect?
 That she'd be spending so much time doing boring admin work.
-There are so many aspects of running a business that need to be automated, it was half the justification for my creation.
+So

 ## Augmentation